-- 1. Turn on, or restart your system. - 2.
-Press F2 immediately after you see the following message:
+1. Turn on, or restart your system.

+2. Press F2 immediately after you see the following message:
-NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.

-- 3. On the System Setup Main Menu screen, click System BIOS. - 4.
+- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - 3.
+On the System Setup Main Menu screen, click System BIOS. - 4.
 On the System BIOS screen, click Miscellaneous Settings.

+Miscellaneous Settings on page 48

-Miscellaneous Settings Miscellaneous Settings details
+Miscellaneous Settings details on page 49